Source code for NuRadioReco.utilities.geometryUtilities

 logger = logging.getLogger('NuRadioReco.geometryUtilities')

-[docs]def get_fresnel_r_p(zenith_incoming, n_2=1.3, n_1=1.): """ returns the coefficient r which is the ratio of the reflected wave's electric field amplitude to that of the incident wave for parallel polarization (p-wave) this polarization corresponds to the eTheta polarization parallel and perpendicular refers to the signal's polarization with respect to the 'plane of incident' which is defindes as: "the plane of incidence is the plane which contains the surface normal and the propagation vector of the incoming radiation." """ n = n_2 / n_1 return (-n**2 * np.cos(zenith_incoming) + SM.sqrt(n**2 - np.sin(zenith_incoming)**2)) / \ (n**2 * np.cos(zenith_incoming) + SM.sqrt(n**2 - np.sin(zenith_incoming)**2))
+[docs] def get_fresnel_r_p(zenith_incoming, n_2=1.3, n_1=1.): """ returns the coefficient r which is the ratio of the reflected wave's electric field amplitude to that of the incident wave for parallel polarization (p-wave) this polarization corresponds to the eTheta polarization parallel and perpendicular refers to the signal's polarization with respect to the 'plane of incident' which is defined as: "the plane of incidence is the plane which contains the surface normal and the propagation vector of the incoming radiation."
+Parameters ---------- zenith_incoming: float Zenith angle of the incoming signal n_2: float Refractive index of the medium the signal is reflected from n_1: float Refractive index of the medium the signal is coming from Returns ------- float Fresnel coefficient r for theta (parallel) polarization """ n = n_2 / n_1 return np.conjugate((n**2 * np.cos(zenith_incoming) - SM.sqrt(n**2 - np.sin(zenith_incoming)**2)) / \ (n**2 * np.cos(zenith_incoming) + SM.sqrt(n**2 - np.sin(zenith_incoming)**2)))

-[docs]def get_fresnel_r_s(zenith_incoming, n_2=1.3, n_1=1.): """ returns the coefficient r which is the ratio of the reflected wave's electric field amplitude to that of the incident wave for perpendicular polarization (s-wave) this polarization corresponds to the ePhi polarization parallel and perpendicular refers to the signal's polarization with respect to the 'plane of incident' which is defindes as: "the plane of incidence is the plane which contains the surface normal and the propagation vector of the incoming radiation." """ n = n_2 / n_1 return (np.cos(zenith_incoming) - SM.sqrt(n**2 - np.sin(zenith_incoming)**2)) / \ (np.cos(zenith_incoming) + SM.sqrt(n**2 - np.sin(zenith_incoming)**2))
+[docs] def get_fresnel_r_s(zenith_incoming, n_2=1.3, n_1=1.): """ returns the coefficient r which is the ratio of the reflected wave's electric field amplitude to that of the incident wave for perpendicular polarization (s-wave) this polarization corresponds to the ePhi polarization parallel and perpendicular refers to the signal's polarization with respect to the 'plane of incident' which is defined as: "the plane of incidence is the plane which contains the surface normal and the propagation vector of the incoming radiation."
+Parameters ---------- zenith_incoming: float Zenith angle of the incoming signal n_2: float Refractive index of the medium the signal is reflected from n_1: float Refractive index of the medium the signal is coming from Returns ------- float Fresnel coefficient r for phi (perpendicular) polarization """ n = n_2 / n_1 return np.conjugate((np.cos(zenith_incoming) - SM.sqrt(n**2 - np.sin(zenith_incoming)**2)) / \ (np.cos(zenith_incoming) + SM.sqrt(n**2 - np.sin(zenith_incoming)**2)))